 A cover letter formatted incorrectly can look cluttered and seem unreadable.
 A hiring manager can decide not to read the cover letter at all.
 Font type, size, letter spacing, etc. are some formatting tips you should keep in mind.

 Let's have a look at the formatting tips for a cover letter in detail:

 - Font choice: Use a minimal and clean format for both resume and cover letter.
 Make sure that you choose the same font for both cover letter and resume.
 It showcases professionalism and attention to detail.
 Some recommended fonts for engineering cover letter is Arial, Calibri, Times New Roman, Verdana.
 The ideal font size is 10 or 12 point size.

-- Spacing: Enough white spacing in your cover letter is cardinal to make your cover letter readable and interesting.
-It is advisable to keep at least 1" margin on all sides of your cover letter for mechanical engineer.
-Make sure that there is enough spacing between the paragraphs to make it easy to read.
+- Spacing: Enough white spacing in cover letter is cardinal to make it readable and interesting.
+It is advisable to keep at least 1" margin on all sides of the cover letter for mechanical engineer.
+Make sure that there is enough spacing between the paragraphs to make them easy to read.

 For Example, "John Robert-Marketing Analyst-Cover-Letter".